saaamar/abtest-framework/AB_TESTING_THEORY.md

 * **Multiple testing** – if you look at many metrics or peek frequently, your effective false‑positive rate grows; use corrections or pre‑defined monitoring rules.
 * **Variance reduction** – methods like CUPED or stratification can reduce variance and therefore reduce required sample size without changing α or power.

 These considerations are general to A/B testing, regardless of the specific implementation.
-The `README.md` shows how this framework exposes them via configuration fields and helper functions such as `calculate_sample_size(...)`.
+The `README.md` shows how this framework exposes them via configuration fields and the `SampleSizeCalculator` class.

 ---